nedroden/DraiWiki/readme.md

 * MariaDB / MySQL
 * PDO extension
 * Composer
-* Node.js
 * NPM

 ### 2.2.
 How to install (OUTDATED!)
-1. Install Composer
+1. Install Composer and NPM
 2. cd to your http directory
 3. Run the following command in your command prompt or terminal: git clone http://github.com/Chistaen/DraiWiki.git
 4. Use Composer to install the required packages (composer install)
+5. Use NPM to install the required JS libraries (npm install)
-5. Edit the configuration file in public/config
+6. Edit the configuration file in public/config.
+Make sure you also edit the BASE_DIRNAME setting
-6. Import the database tables (install.sql)
+7. Import the database tables (install.sql)
-7. Enjoy!
+8. Enjoy!